unmtransinfo/CausalKnowledgeTrace/README.md

 # CausalKnowledgeTrace: Interactive DAG Visualization and Causal Knowledge Graph Generation

 CausalKnowledgeTrace is a comprehensive system for interactive visualization of Directed Acyclic Graphs (DAGs) and automated causal knowledge graph generation from biomedical literature.
 The system integrates a Shiny web application for visualization and configuration with a Python-based graph creation engine that queries SemMedDB for causal relationships.
+Usage instructions (a veritable work-in-progress) are available here: [Usage Instructions](https://docs.google.com/document/d/1SOr5PCclzzkw6_R13Swf0NEyNDwJL9FUW2pQY6wafSs/edit?usp=sharing)

 ## 📋 What This Project Does